Rising interest rates, inflation leading consumers to rack up credit card debt

 Record high inflation has about two-thirds of consumers scaling back on discretionary spending.
 That’s hurting electronic and clothing retailers.

 Growing debt could soon impact many credit scores, cutting into those able to qualify for cars or homes.
-This comes as home prices are starting to decrease, but mortgage rates are rising, with a 30-year fixed rate, now above 6 percent.
+This comes as home prices are starting to decrease, but mortgage rates are rising, with a 30-year fixed rate, now above 6%.

 Cody Rice-Velasquez is a normal consumer who has recently tackled credit card debt.